kgisl/cs8251/notes/unit5.md

  - Function **fseek** returns a nonzero value if the seek operation cannot be performed.
  - Function **fwrite** returns the number of items it successfully output.
 If this number is less than the third argument in the function call, then a write error occurred.

+A sample execution is shown below the code.

 ### Sample Output
 ![seqRand](https://i.imgur.com/UX7bpnJ.jpg)